 Where to Stay in Plymouth for Sightseeing

-We recommend these highly-rated hotels in Plymouth near the most popular monuments, memorials, and museums:
+We recommend these highly rated hotels in Plymouth near the most popular tourist attractions and things to do:

-- Hotel 1620 Plymouth Harbor: 3-star hotel, great location, large rooms, light and airy restaurant, indoor pool and sauna.
+The Hotel 1620 Plymouth Harbor is in a great location, with large rooms, a restaurant, indoor pool, and sauna.